-Detangle your hair thoroughly.
+When it comes to cleaning your hair make sure that you detangle your hair very thoroughly.
 Having tangle free hair will allow your hair to get the best clean possible and make maneuvering through your hair more manageable.

-Rinse your hair.
+Next, rinse your hair.
 This step will open your scalp and hair cuticle preparing it for a more in-depth clean.
 Focus on your scalp.
-Begin washing hair starting at the root working your way down to the ends.
-Use vertical motions to increase blood flow to your scalp, and remove dirt from your hair.
+Begin washing your hair starting at the root working your way down to the ends.
+Use vertical motions to help increase blood flow to your scalp, and remove dirt from your hair.

 I love the scrunching my extensions more than anybody, it seems to help the curl, but scrunching is not healthy for you.
 Avoid scrunching hair up, and circular movements as this may cause tangling.